Helpful Definitions

 Presence of clothing:

-Fully Clothed: upper body and lower body (including limbs) covered; unclothed body wrapped in blankets or fabric sheets
+Fully Clothed: upper and lower body (including limbs) covered; unclothed body wrapped in blankets or fabric sheets

 Partially Clothed: either upper body, lower body, or abdominal area covered